 Before joining Net-A-Porter as CIO in April, Fahy was the product and development director at Betfair, which has similar characteristics to the retailer, allowing him to transfer his experiences.
 “Net-A-Porter and Betfair started up at the same time and are both internet success stories.”

 Fahy has a great admiration for the Net-A-Porter founder, Natalie Massenet, who he says is a huge advocate for technology.
 Massenet’s orginal concept was to take Vogue Magazine and make it shoppable online, and the website now lends itself well to publishing content.

-But it hasn’t always been success for Fahy.
-He says that he didn’t do too well in his A-Levels, but completed a vocational IT degree and "didn’t look back".
+But it hasn’t always been success for Fahy, he says that he didn’t do too well in his A-Levels, but went and did a vocational IT degree and “didn’t look back.”

 “Technology is a fantastic career,” he says.
 “There are many aspects to it.”

 Interestingly, he points out that by being a technologist in a fashion company no longer means employees get away without knowing anything about clothes because the IT team has to work so closely with the business.